doherty100/azuresandbox/README.md

 * Identify the [Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-whatis) (AAD) tenant associated with the subscription, or create a new AAD tenant using [Quickstart: Set up a tenant](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-create-new-tenant) and associate the the subscription to it.
 See [Associate or add an Azure subscription to your Azure Active Directory tenant](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-how-subscriptions-associated-directory) for more information.
 * Identify an existing security principal (user or group account) in the AAD tenant to be used to deploy the quick starts, or create a new security principal.
 See [Manage app and resource access using Azure Active Directory groups](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-manage-groups) for more information.
 * Verify the security principal is a member of the Contributor [Azure built-in role](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles).
 See [Add or remove Azure role assignments using the Azure portal](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal) for more information.
+* Some organizations may institute [Azure policy](https://docs.microsoft.com/en-us/azure/governance/policy/overview) which may cause some quick start deployments to fail.
+This can be addressed by using custom settings which pass the policy checks, or by disabling the policies on the Azure subscription being used for the quick starts.
-* Review [Azure subscription and service limits, quotas, and constraints](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits).
-Requests to increase quotas are submitted by opening an [online customer support request](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/error-resource-quota).
-Consult the following table to determine if you need to increase one or more quotas to deploy the quick starts using default settings:
+* Some Azure subscriptions may have low quota limits for some Azure resources which may cause some quick start deployments to fail.
+See [Resolve errors for resource quotas](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/error-resource-quota) if additional quota is needed.
+Consult the following table to determine if quota increases are required to deploy the quick starts using default settings:

-Resource | Quota required | Command
+Resource |  Quota required per deployment | Command
 --- | --- | ---
+Public IP Addresses | 2 | *az network list-usages*
-Static Public IP Addresses | 2 | *az network list-usages* Virtual Networks | 2 | *az network list-usages*
+Standard Sku Public IP Addresses | 2 | *az network list-usages* Static Public IP Addresses  | 2 | *az network list-usages*

+*Note:* This list is not comprehensive.
+Quotas vary by Azure subscription offer type and environment.
+More than one quota may need to be increased for a single resource type, such as [public ip addresses](https://docs.microsoft.com/en-us/azure/virtual-network/public-ip-addresses).

 ## Getting started